tsengrandy/dotfiles/README.md

 #### `~/.secrets`

-Create the file in your $HOME directory and add your github API credentials as needed.
+Create the file in your root directory and add your github API credentials as needed.

 ```
-GITHUB_TOKEN=ghp_XX
+export GITHUB_TOKEN=ghp_XX
 ```

 * Run `source ~/.secrets` before you install